This recipe for Triple Layer Chocolate Ganache Cake is so heavenly you will want to make it for any occasion.

 FAQs

-To make cake moist, use recipes that call for oil instead of butter.
+Use recipes that call for oil instead of butter to moisten the cake.
 Moisture is also added with buttermilk and eggs.

-Canola oil is best as it has no taste and it won’t affect the flavor of the recipe.
+Canola oil is best as it has no taste and won’t affect the recipe’s flavor.

-Yes, olive oil can be used in place of any oil a cake recipe calls for.
+Yes, olive oil can be used instead of any oil a cake recipe calls for.

 Yes, it freezes very well.
-I recommend freezing cake without frosting.
+I recommend freezing the cake without frosting.

 Did you make this?